alumni_lookup

 Feature Recommendations

-2. Add “Contact” early.ADOPTED: Phase 1A — A simple “send email to this Champion” button dramatically increases directory value.
+2. Add “Contact” early.DELIVERED: Phase 1.7 — Full in-app messaging (not just email relay) dramatically increases directory value.

-4. Recognition matters.ADOPTED as principle — Make contributions visible throughout the portal.
-Even simple “X hosted an event” notices help.
+4. Recognition matters.ADOPTED as principle — Contributions visible throughout the portal.

 Marketing Recommendations